EmanuelSommer/portvine/cran-comments.md

 ## This is a resubmission

-It is implementing feedback from Uwe Ligges.
-The rather large tarball size was reduced by moving a figure heavy vignette to an article now only displayed on the package website.
+It is implementing feedback from Uwe Ligges (Thanks for that!).

+* The rather large tarball size was reduced by moving a figure heavy vignette to an article now only displayed on the package website.

+* The overall check time was reduced as suggested mainly by making the examples in the vignette faster and by skipping a test of an internal function on CRAN, which are aimed for the local testing when implementing new features.

 ## R CMD check results